From the Cook

 Tips & Tricks (5)

-- Prevent Cracks with Room Temperature Ingredients 🌡️Allow cream cheese, eggs, and sour cream to sit at room temperature for 30 minutes before mixing to ensure a smooth, lump-free filling that bakes evenly without cracking.
+- Room Temperature Cream Cheese is Essential 🧈Allow your cream cheese to sit at room temperature for at least 30 minutes before mixing to ensure a smooth, lump-free filling that bakes evenly without cracks.

 Recipe Facts